kdbeall/kdbeall.github.io/_posts/2020-04-27-Software-Evolution.md

 ---

 This is a really rough post!
 But, I think it gives me a good summary of how I've evolved.

-I feel my interest in software, programming, information technology has gone through four distinct phases:
+I feel my interest in software, programming, information technology has gone through five distinct phases:

 * middle school script kiddie
     * started when I installed Debian on parent's computer; they soon bought me my own computer